salsa-rs/salsa/book/src/overview.md

 When you create two interned structs with the same field values, you are guaranteed to get back the same integer id.
 So here, we know that `assert_eq!(w1, w3)` is true and `assert_ne!(w1, w2)`.

 You can access the fields of an interned struct using a getter, like `word.text(db)`.
-These getters respect the `#[return_ref]` annotation.
+These getters respect the `#[returns(as_ref)]` annotation.
 Like tracked structs, the fields of interned structs are immutable.

 ## Accumulators